 4 Scaffolding strategies that lead to greater student independence

-The beginning of the school year means tackling the daunting task of starting all over again.
-There’s a new round of students, each with their own individual knowledge and experience, and your job as a teacher is to support each one of them in their education goals and provide them with the tools and motivation they need to take an active role in their own learning process.
+Every student has their own individual knowledge and experience, and your job as a teacher is to support each one of them in their educational goals by providing them with the tools and motivation they need to take an active role in their own learning process.
 Whether it’s teaching Shakespeare for the first time, multiplication, chemistry, calculus, or any other subject for that matter, you have to start somewhere.

 Luckily, instructional scaffolding, a term first introduced into education theory by Jerome Bruner in the 1960s, is a great method to incorporate into your lessons to give students step-by-step goals that ultimately lead to students taking control of their own learning experience.